Best Easter Ski Resorts: Snow-Sure Easter Ski Holidays 2025

 A period of expansion saw more lifts and varied runs being developed at the resort.

-A transfer from Zurich airport takes around 2 hours and 20 minutes, and the resort stays open until mid-May.
+Getting there: A transfer from Zurich airport takes around 2 hours and 20 minutes, and the resort stays open until mid-May.

-With spectacular glaciers and peaks over 400 m, Saas Fee in Switzerland makes for a safe Easter ski destination.
+With spectacular glaciers and peaks over 400 m, Saas-Fee in Switzerland makes for a safe Easter ski destination.
 Not only is it one of Europe’s highest resorts, but it also boasts family-friendly facilities, gorgeous scenery and year-round skiing.

-Transfers from Geneva take just over 3 hours.
+Getting there: Transfers from Geneva take just over 3 hours.

-Easter events across the Alps in 2024
+Easter events across the Alps in 2025

 It’s not just skiing on the menu with a trip to the Alps over the Easter holidays.
 From egg hunts for families to concerts and festivals – see what’s happening this year…